Video of Rajat Sharma Promoting Cure for Vision Loss Is Manipulated

 In the 45-second clip, sent to the DAU tipline for assessment, two other men besides Mr. Sharma can be heard talking in Hindi, one of them narrates his experience of regaining vision as a result of the treatment and the other man talks about how this treatment is administered.
 There is no name mentioned on either of the speakers’ sound bite, which is not usual practice in news story production.
 The lip movements of the speakers are not consistent with their speech at various points in the video, and one of the speakers sounds very robotic in his delivery.

 We ran the video through a video deepfake detection tool but the results that returned did not hint at any elements of the video being a deepfake.
 Since we were suspicious about the audio, we put the video through the voice detection tool of Loccus.ai, a company that specialises in artificial intelligence solutions for voice safety.
-The results that returned indicated that only 8.94 percent of the audio was real, which means that there is a significant percentage of synthetic speech in this video.
+The results that returned indicated that there is only 8.94 percent probability of the audio being real, which means that there is a high likelihood of usage of synthetic speech in this video.

 Screenshot of the analysis from Loccus.ai's audio detection tool.